Dynamics forced by homoclinic orbits

-There are several methods for finding the dynamics forced by a homoclinic orbit of a diffeomorphism $f$, using its homoclinic tangle that is a subset of its invariant manifolds.
-For example, in \cite{Coll1,Coll3}, Collins has constructed suitable surface hyperbolic diffeomorphisms associated to a homoclinic orbit which can be used for approximating the entropy of that orbit as close as we want.
+Let us now suppose that $P$ is a homoclinic orbit to a fixed point of a Smale diffeomorphism.
+In that case there are substantial differences but also useful similarities with the periodic case.
+First in \cite{LosFor} Los has proved that the forcing relation on periodic orbits can be extended to homoclinic or heteroclinic orbits in a suitable topology.
+There are several methods for finding the dynamics forced by a homoclinic orbit of a diffeomorphism $f$.
+For example, in \cite{Coll1,Coll3}, Collins has constructed surface hyperbolic diffeomorphisms associated to a homoclinic orbit which can be used for approximating the entropy of that orbit as close as we want.
+His method uses the homoclinic tangle associated to the orbit.
 In \cite{TanYam1,TanYam2}, Yamaguchi and Tanikawa have studied the forcing relation of reversible homoclinic horseshoe orbits appearing in area-preserving H\'enon maps.
 In other direction Boyland and Hall have given conditions for which a periodic orbit is isotopy stable relative to a compact set \cite{BoyHall}, and their result can be used for studying homoclinic orbits.